jarnokoetsier/ArrayAnalysis/docs/_pages/about.md

   <div class="col-sm-8 px-3">
 	  <div class="jumbotron p-5 h-100" style="text-align: justify">
 		  <h1><b>About</b> ArrayAnalysis</h1>
-		  <p>ArrayAnalysis aims to make transcriptomic data analyis accessible for everyone.
-By providing an easy-to-use interface, ArrayAnalysis allows scientists unfamiliar with high throughput data analysis
+		    <p>ArrayAnalysis is designed to make transcriptomic data analysis accessible to everyone.
+		  With its user-friendly interface, it empowers scientists, regardless of their expertise in high-throughput data analysis, to analyze and interpret transcriptomic experiments with ease.
-		 to analyse and interpret transcriptomic experiments.
-The analysis of both RNA sequencing and microarray-based transcriptomic data are supported.
+		  The platform supports the analysis of both RNA sequencing and microarray-based transcriptomic data.
-		 ArrayAnalysis can be easily installed as a desktop app or as an R package.
-Follow the installation guide and start using ArrayAnalysis today!</p>
+		  ArrayAnalysis is available as a desktop application or an R package.
+		  So, follow the installation guide and start using ArrayAnalysis for your transcriptomic research today!</p>
 	  </div>
   </div>
   <div class="col-sm-4 px-3">